 Virtually every bridge in the area now has a Dipper nest box, and several bridges have two.
 Over 50 boxes have now been installed, on the West Onny, East Onny, Darnford Brook and Criftin Brook, and on the Onny below the confluence at Eaton.

-In 2014, 15 potential nest sites were visited, and 11 were occupied.
-At least six nests produced fledged young – 19 were recorded.
+In 2019, 23 sites were visited, and 16 were occupied.
+Fourteen broods produced a total of 52 young, all of which were ringed.
+Fifteen adults were colour ringed.
 Over several years, our results have shown that the nest box scheme has increased the population – there are more potential nest sites, and pairs that nest in boxes produce more fledged young.